Pennsylvania Association of Staff Nurses and Allied Professionals: History

+Membership and Structure

+PASNAP represents registered nurses as well as allied health professionals such as technicians, therapists, and other healthcare staff working in hospitals and healthcare facilities.
+The union represents more than 11,000 healthcare professionals across Pennsylvania.

+The organization operates as an independent labor union with leadership elected from its membership.
+Officers and executive board members are typically practicing nurses or healthcare professionals who continue to work in clinical settings while serving in union leadership roles.

 Collective bargaining

 PASNAP has proven to be one of the most militant nurses unions in Pennsylvania, striking or threatening to strike numerous times in its short history as an independent union.
-The union led a 23-day nurses' strike in the winter of 2003, one of Pennsylvania's longest health care walkouts.
-In April 2010 the union led a month-long strike at Temple University Hospital defeating many hospital demands, including one banning nurses from making public critiques of management policies related to patient care.
+The union led a 23-day nurses' strike in the winter of 2003, one of Pennsylvania's longest health care walkouts.^{[6]} In April 2010 the union led a month-long strike at Temple University Hospital defeating many hospital demands, including one banning nurses from making public critiques of management policies related to patient care.
 The union led a 24-hour strike against the Tennessee-based Community Health Systems in December 2010 in Wilkes Barre while the threat of a second strike on May Day 2010 later backed the for profit company off of major healthcare concessions and anti union demands.

-PASNAP is also recognized for its aggressive collective bargaining, which has won union members significantly higher wages and improved working conditions.
-The union's more notable collective bargaining achievements include: